jjewuz/JustWeather/README.md

 # ![App logo](app/src/main/res/mipmap-mdpi/ic_launcher.png) JustWeather

-JustNotes is simple android app for taking notes, like there have been tens of thousands before.
-App uses Room database.
+JustWeather is simple android app for weather forecast.
+The application has a material you design with all new android features.

 ## Features
  - Monet theming support